The Future of Automotive Testing Conference

 USA

 The operational design domain (ODD) is regarded as a critical component for establishing trust and maintaining compliance for autonomous driving systems.
 There is broad consensus that a common understanding is needed on the specification and development of credible ODD descriptions that support multiple stakeholders.
-In this workshop we will clarify the scope of the ODD, how to balance between over-specifying and under-specifying to avoid unnecessary legal exposure due to over-commitment with sufficient information and yet instill confidence.
-We will review the related best practices including UL 4600, AVSC, ISO 35403, OpenODD and SAE On Road Automated Driving (ORAD) activities.
-We will review exchange formats, taxonomies, modular specification of ODD conditions and applications to operational domain (OD) data sets.
-We will discuss how ODD can be developed and understood incrementally, supporting both internal and external stakeholders.
-We will review practical methods and commercial tools that can integrate ODD in the validation process.
-Upon completion, workshop participants will acquire a comprehensive end-to-end understanding of the role of an ODD, methods to develop and communicate specifications, and the tradeoffs associated with over- and under-communicating in the context of various standardization activities and best practices.
+This workshop will clarify the scope of the ODD, and how to balance between over-specifying and under-specifying to avoid unnecessary legal exposure due to over-commitment with sufficient information and yet instill confidence.
+It will review the related best practices including UL 4600, AVSC, ISO 35403, OpenODD and SAE On Road Automated Driving (ORAD) activities.
+It will review exchange formats, taxonomies, modular specification of ODD conditions and applications to operational domain (OD) datasets.
+It will discuss how ODD can be developed and understood incrementally, supporting both internal and external stakeholders.
+The presentation will review practical methods and commercial tools that can integrate ODD in the validation process.
+Upon completion, workshop participants will have a comprehensive end-to-end understanding of the role of an ODD, methods to develop and communicate specifications, and the trade-offs associated with over- and under-communicating in the context of various standardization activities and best practices.

 Conference - Session 1 (October 23 AM)